weaveworks-guides/weave-net-legacy/weave-cloud-and-docker-for-mac/README.md

 ###Conclusions

 In this guide, an online store using a microservices-based approach was launched into the Weave Cloud, where you could observe communication events and also interact with the topology of the microservices app.

+If you have any questions or comments, we would be happy to hear from you, visit [Weave Help & Support](https://www.weave.works/help/) for information on ways to contact us.

 **Further Reading**